Layer7-Community/Utilities/Unused-APIs/README.md

 The result of the output is in a file "service.json"

-2/ This example assumes a global message received policy such as the "tracing_MessageReceived_policy.json" (Graphman bundle), which writes a message like "Service called: ${request.http.uri}" in the gateway logs, is defined in the gateway.
+2/ This example assumes a global message received policy such as the "tracing_MessageReceived_policy.json" (Graphman bundle), which writes a message like "Service called: ${request.http.uri}" in the gateway audit/logs, is defined in the gateway.
 The result of the output is in a file "service_traces.logs".
 Whenever a service is called, a trace is generated.
-This trace includes the service URI
+This trace includes the service URI.

 3/ To find the list of used and unused services based on these two files, the python script "find_unused_services.py" is used as follows: